coalio/mudpath/README.md

 ## Notes

 I don't condemn the usage of my bot for cheating in Mad Pod Racing.
-However, it is a sinny evil action and I would seriously doubt about my skills as a programmer if I had to use someone else's work to success in life.
+However, it is a sinny evil action and I would seriously doubt about my skills as a programmer if I had to use someone else's work to succeed in life.